What's this yellow banner warning?

-During this review period it is wise and prudent for you to be extra vigilant and aware should they choose to apply.
+During this review period it is wise and prudent for you to be extra vigilant should you choose to apply.

 The Casting Call Vetting Process

 The Backstage casting team is dedicated to keeping you safe while using our platform, and so they vet each and every opportunity posted on our site.
 During the vetting process, content creators are asked for additional documentation, such as links to their profiles and credentials on industry sites, production company details, resumes, references, script excerpts, etc. This helps to ascertain whether projects are legitimate and appropriate for Backstage’s audience.
 While balancing the interests of actors and content creators, Backstage is dedicated to facilitating an ideal casting process for all.

 Common Red Flags

 We highly recommend our users read the following articles to familiarize themselves with a lot of the scams they may see out in the acting world.

 12 Tips for Avoiding Casting Scams - A brief but comprehensive overview on how to avoid casting scams.

 How to Avoid a Casting Scam - A deeper dive on some more specific scams out there, definitely worth the read.